16 Tips to Reduce Shopping Cart Abandonment Rate in 2025

 Here’s how Lululemon does it on their cart page:

-Lululemon gives the option to add sportswear to a wish list to reduce shopping cart abandonment
+Lululemon gives the option to add sportswear to a wish list to reduce cart abandonment

 6. Use a currency converter for international shoppers